Heniker/web-2fa/README.md

 wip

-Type checking is done by [vue-tsc](https://github.com/johnsoncodehk/volar/tree/master/packages/vue-tsc)
+# Faq

-# Why yet another 2FA app?
+### Why yet another 2FA app?
 Web-2FA works in the browser, so you can use the same app to access your 2FA codes on your phone and PC - without installing anything.

+### Is is safe?
+As safe as your browser is.
+Do not use this project if you use browser extensions you do not trust.

 ### Security

 Data is encrypted and stored locally.
 No server is used.

 The project uses native [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) to encrypt and decrypt stored information.<br/>
-Security related functionality can be found in `src/services/Security.ts`

-### Contributing

-Set VSCode to use built-in TypeScript version.

-### Similar projects
+# Similar projects

 [Authenticator (browser extestion)](https://github.com/Authenticator-Extension/Authenticator)<br/>
 [Aegis Authenticator (mobile app)](https://github.com/beemdevelopment/Aegis)<br/>